 ICAR 2024 Abstract Submission

-ONLY if the portal fails (some in China have a problem) then follow the manual abstract submission instructions, below.
+You should submit your abstract by the official abstract portal unless it does not work for you (some in China have a problem) then please follow the manual abstract submission instructions, below.

 Abstract, Registration, Funding Timeline

-3. Abstracts selected for talks announced by email week of 13 May
+1. Abstracts selected for talks announced by email week of 13 May

-4. Deadline to accept a slot for a talk: 24 May (if we do not get a response, chairs will select an alternate)
+2. Deadline to accept a slot for a talk: 24 May (if we do not get a response, chairs will select an alternate)

-5. 31 May: Deadline to submit an abstract for a POSTER and to REGISTER & Pay in full or your abstract is deleted and your talk (if you have one) is removed.
+3. 31 May: Deadline to submit an abstract for a POSTER and to REGISTER & Pay in full or your abstract is deleted and your talk (if you have one) is removed.

 Depending on space availability, posters may be rotated with half displayed in Session 1 (Tuesday) and half in Session 2 (Wednesday).
 There will not be a poster session for virtual attendees.